Drive QA's evolution—share your voice and win prizes up to $3,000

 • Self-healing: Automatically fixes broken element locators and uses those new locators in following test runs, reducing maintenance overhead.

-• Visual testing: Indicates if a screenshot will be taken during test execution using Katalon Studio, then assesses the outcomes using Katalon TestOps.
+• Visual testing: Indicates if a screenshot will be taken during test execution, then assesses the outcomes using Katalon TestOps.
 AI is used to identify significant alterations in UI layout and text content, minimizing false positive results and focusing on meaningful changes for human users.

 • Test failure analysis: Automatically classifies failed test cases based on the underlying cause and suggests appropriate actions.